 Obtaining video evidence is not always easy.
 An attorney has to follow the route you and the truck were traveling to see which cameras may have caught the footage, and then they either have to ask the owner to turn over the videos voluntarily or subpoena them to do so.

 Another thing the personal injury attorney will do when investigating the trucking crash is to obtain the police report.
 The police may talk to witnesses or do crash scene recreations to help show who was at fault.

 If the report states the truck crash driver was at fault, this bodes well for your case, as judges and juries place a lot of weight into their opinion.
 Having this can be a crucial piece of evidence.

 Most big rigs have electronic data recorders, or black boxes, in them.
 These black boxes can show the rate of speed at which the truck driver was driving and if and when they attempted to brake.

 Your personal injury attorney can subpoena the information contained in the black box from the company or person who owns the truck.
 This information may help you to prove the truck driver was speeding, ran a red light, or didn’t slow down and hit you.

 Getting the Log Books

-If you have been involved in an accident with a big rig, an attorney will work quickly to help you win your personal injury case by conducting a thorough investigation into the accident.
-When you need an attorney following a trucking accident, you can trust and rely on Ringsmuth Wuori PLLC.
+If you have been involved in an crash with a big rig, an attorney will work quickly to help you win your personal injury case by conducting a thorough investigation into the crash.
+When you need an attorney following a trucking crash, you can trust and rely on Ringsmuth Wuori PLLC.
 Contact us today to schedule a free consultation and see how we can assist you.